This article was first published March 2015, updated May 2020.

 Despite the person’s reasoning being nonsensical (everybody was in the line because they needed to make copies), there was a significant increase in the number of people who let him go first purely because he explained his reasons.

-So, when asking for customer feedback in an email, tell your users why it’s important to you and what you plan to do with it.
+So, when asking for customer feedback in an email, tell your subscribers why it’s important to you and what you plan to do with it.

 Not only does this give them the “why” behind the survey, but it gives them an incentive to complete it (having their say in what features get added to a product they use).